Bachelor of Arts in Human Services

 policy and with the structure of the social service system in the

-or administrative support in the not-for-profit, public and private
+administrative support in the not-for-profit, public and private

-Human services majors may take positions in such areas as child
+Human Services majors may take positions in such areas as child

-welfare agencies, health care, community advocacy, group residences
+welfare agencies, health care, community advocacy, group

-and recreational programs.
-Human services majors interested in
+residences, and recreational programs.
+Human Sservices majors

-psychology, counseling, public administration, criminal justice and
+social work, psychology, counseling, public administration,

 Human Services at the Mount

-The Human services program places emphasis on the connection
+The Human Services program places emphasis on the connection

 between practitioner-researcher.
 It provides the student a